esphome/esphome-docs/components/climate/thermostat.rst

 .. note::

-    While this platform uses the term temperature everywhere, it can also be used to regulate other values.
+    - While this platform uses the term temperature everywhere, it can also be used to regulate other values.
       For example, controlling humidity is also possible with this platform.
-Note that ``min_temperature`` and ``max_temperature`` from the base climate component are used the define the range of adjustability and the defaults will probably not make sense for control of things like humidity.
-See :doc:`/components/climate/index`
+    - ``min_temperature`` and ``max_temperature`` from the base climate component are used the define the range of adjustability and the defaults will probably not make sense for control of things like humidity.
+See :doc:`/components/climate/index`.

 Bang-bang vs. Thermostat
 ------------------------